Home ยป How We Help ยป Entrepreneur Centre ยป Miinikaanan Badakidoon Grant Program

 - Ready for investment

-People who are currently enrolled in another provincial entrepreneurial program (such as Social Enterprise Northern Ontario (SENO) or Futurpreneur) are not eligible for Miinikaanan Badakidoon.
+People who are currently enrolled in another provincial entrepreneurial program are not eligible for Miinikaanan Badakidoon program.

 Supported By